- In Russia for Christmas: Moscow in Winter

 This is the family of our tour guide in Saint Petersburg.
-We had a great day exploring the Catherine Palace and at the end I asked her “Where can a person have a real Russian afternoon tea here?”
+We had a great day exploring the Catherine Palace and at the end, I asked her “Where can a person have a real Russian afternoon tea here?”
 And you know what?
 She told me – “I’m going just now to have tea time with my family in the best place in the city.
 Why not join us?”

-It is needless to say that we had the best time in our whole Russian trip.
+It is needless to say that we had the best time on our whole Russian trip.
 How important are the people we meet during our travels always amazes me in the same way I am always surprised to find good-hearted people wherever I go!

 My no. (13) reason why Russia is an amazing place to celebrate Christmas and New Year is its beautiful winter nature.
 This photo was taken in Tsarskoe Selo.

 The festive atmosphere at Red Square.

 Where else you can find these original Christmas souvenirs?!
 You can have a piece of Russia every Christmas, even if you stay at home next year.

 Inside is cosy and glamorous; outside – beautiful and chilly.
-This photo was taken from the Catherine’s Palace Golden Room.
+This photo was taken from Catherine’s Palace Golden Room.

 You sort of feel the Christmas spirit at every corner in the grey Moscow because of the thousands Christmas trees all over the Russian capital.
 It was somewhat disappointing that they were all plastic-made but I guess it is ecologically-better.

-Russian people are beautiful… and elegant, and they know how to enjoy the holidays.
+Russian people are beautiful… and elegant, and they know how to enjoy the winter holidays!

 What a fine architecture!
 The Russian style may seem a little lavish and extravagant but how beautiful it is!

 Orthodox churches & huge Christmas trees.